Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: 2D model with continuous symmetry

 where $\mathbf{S}_i$ is the spin operator at site $i$, and $\langle ij\rangle_1$ and $\langle ij\rangle_g$ denote two different sets of nearest-neighbor pairs, as shown in Fig.~\ref{fig:2d_lattice}.
 We also consider the local $Z$-basis as the computational basis, and the periodic boundary condition is chosen.
 The model has a global $SU(2)$ symmetry and the ground state exhibits a quantum phase transition at $g_{c,\mathrm{GS}}\approx 1.90951$~\cite{Sandvik2010lecture,Matsumoto2001qmcdhm,Ma2018Anomalous}, which belongs to the 3D $O(3)$ universality class.
 The critical point separates a Néel ordered phase ($g<g_{c,\mathrm{GS}}$) from a dimerized phase ($g>g_{c,\mathrm{GS}}$).

-Due to the antiferromagnetic nature of the Heisenberg interactions, we consider the staggered magnetization $\langle m_z\rangle = \Big\langle \sum_i (-1)^{x_i + y_i} Z_i \Big\rangle$, where $x_i$ and $y_i$ denote the integer coordinates of site $i$ in the lattice.
+Due to the antiferromagnetic (AFM) nature of the Heisenberg interactions, we consider the staggered magnetization $\langle m_z\rangle = \Big\langle \sum_i (-1)^{x_i + y_i} Z_i / N \Big\rangle$ as the order parameter, where $x_i$ and $y_i$ denote the integer coordinates of site $i$ in the lattice.
 As in the TFIM, we compute the absolute magnetization $\langle |m_z| \rangle$, the second and fourth moments of the magnetization, and the Binder ratio $R_{2,z}$.
-Furthermore, for the ground state of the CDHM, the Binder ratio approaches $R_{2,z} \to 9/5$ in the Néel phase and $R_{2,z} \to 3$ in the dimerized phase~\cite{sandvik1997finite,wang2006high,ding2018engineering,Ma2018Anomalous}.
+Furthermore, for the ground state of the CDHM, the Binder ratio associated with the $O(3)$ phase transition approaches $R_{2,z} \to 9/5$ in the Néel phase and $R_{2,z} \to 3$ in the dimerized phase~\cite{sandvik1997finite,wang2006high,ding2018engineering,Ma2018Anomalous}.